Aider-AI/aider/aider/website/docs/troubleshooting/edit-errors.md

 Most local models are just barely capable of working with aider, so editing errors are probably unavoidable.

-Local models which have been quantized are even more likely to have problems because they are not capable enough to follow aider's system prompts.
+## Local models: context window and quantization

 Be especially careful about the
 [Ollama context window](https://aider.chat/docs/llms/ollama.html#setting-the-context-window-size)
 when working with local models.
 It defaults to be very small and silently discards data if you exceed it.

+Local models which have been quantized are more likely to have editing problems because they are not capable enough to follow aider's system prompts.

 ## Try the whole edit format